TedHusted/awake/awake.md/awake.md

 “¡Qué terrible!” — But I’d still like to be there, if it’s all right with you.”

 “Of course.
-I have the number, and I’ll call right now.
+I have the number.
+I’ll call right now.
 If you want to check on his status, the password is ‘baseball’.”

 “Thank you, Toby.
 Let me know when you arrive.”

-“I took the first flight this morning, but there’s a three-hour layover, so it won’t be until later tonight.”
+“I took the first flight this morning.
+There’s a three-hour layover, so it won’t be until later tonight.”

 “Think good thoughts.
 See you soon.”